-Sana is a People Operations Manager at Freckle Education.
+Sana is a Senior People + Culture Leader at Freckle Education.
 As Freckle’s first HR leader, Sana builds the people and culture function – and thinks critically about how to cultivate an environment where employees are happy and able to do their best work.
 She oversees diversity and inclusion, talent development, and performance management for Freckle.

 Previously, Sana served as an interfaith ambassador for the Tony Blair Faith Foundation, where she built faith-based community coalitions for social justice projects in Atlanta, GA.
 After that, she led large teams as a sales and operations manager for five years at McMaster-Carr in Chicago, IL, overseeing employee development and operational performance.
 After leaving this role, Sana led executive coaching and leadership development at the Price Center for Entrepreneurship and Innovation at UCLA.

 Outside of her professional life, Sana is always looking for opportunities to build bridges by sharing her experiences as a Muslim American woman.
 Sana was recently selected as a Fellow with the American Muslim Civic Leadership Institute (AMCLI) at USC.
 At UCLA Anderson, she was selected as a John Wooden Global Leadership Fellow for her work around inclusion and social justice.
 She also co-founded Intersectional Feminists of LA, a community forum for women to gather and dialogue.